anjos/site/content/pages/about.rst

    El-Shafey (on the computer).

 My name is André (Rabello dos) Anjos.
-I presently work for the `Idiap Research Institute`_ located in the nice town of Martigny, Wallis, Switzerland.
-Here, I conduct research in Biometrics (with applications to Face Recognition).
-My main research interests are Machine Learning, Pattern Classification, Face Recognition, Security and Computing.
+I presently work at the `Idiap Research Institute`_ located in the nice town of Martigny, Wallis, Switzerland.
+Here, I conduct `Reproducible Research`_ in Biometrics (with applications to Face and Vein Recognition and Presentation Attack Detection).
+My other research interests are Machine Learning, Pattern Classification, Face Recognition, Security and Computing.
 Previously, I used to work for the `University of Wisconsin, Madison`_, USA at `CERN`_, Switzerland, as a Software Engineer for at the `ATLAS experiment`_.
 During that time, I was one of the responsibles for the development and maintenance the experiment's Trigger and Data-Acquisition system.

 .. figure:: {filename}/images/about/andreanjos-at-atlas.jpg